broesie/Home-Assistant/Tutorials/Tasker/AutoVoice_Integration.md

-# Home-Asistant: Control it by voice by using Tasker (in any language)
+# Home-Assistant: Control it by voice by using Tasker (in any language)

 This is a tutorial how you can control your devices by using your voice in your own language....
 All this can be also triggered by Google Now.